-- professional discussion

-- work products

-- tutor observation

-- witness statement

-reflective journal entry
+Recommended assessment methods include: professional discussion, work products, tutor observation, witness statement and reflective journal entry.

-This unit may also provide evidence to support AC in other units.
+This unit may also provide evidence to support assessment criteria in other units.
 Opportunities for relevant evidence from the real work environment should be given priority whenever possible and practical for the learner and assessor.

-AC1.2 may be met with scenarios or role play as not every learner may have the opportunity to fulfil the complete AC on professional placement.
-Evidence from tutor observations, group presentations and peer assessment will be used to verify the AC in this instance.
+AC 1.2 may be met with scenarios or role play as not every learner may have the opportunity to fulfil the complete assessment criteria on professional placement.
+Evidence from tutor observations, group presentations and peer assessment will be used to verify the assessment criteria in this instance.

-All other AC should be met whilst the learner is on their professional placement.
+All other assessment criteria should be met whilst the learner is on their professional placement.

-All AC must be achieved for learners to pass the unit.
+All assessment criteria must be achieved for learners to pass the unit.
 All assessment is carried out internally by placement tutor assessors on a pass or refer basis.
-Witness statements may be contributed as supporting evidence by the placement mentor; however, the placement tutor assessor is responsible for overall assessment decisions.
+Witness statements may be contributed as supporting evidence by the placement mentor; however the placement tutor assessor is responsible for overall assessment decisions.